1980 United States presidential debates: Negotiations

-The 1980 election featured a major third party candidate, John B. Anderson.
+The 1980 election featured a major third-party candidate, John B. Anderson.
 The League of Women Voters allowed for Anderson to participate in the debate if he polled above 15%.

-The Carter campaign, believing that a three-way debate between Carter, Reagan, and Anderson would boost Anderson's campaign, tried to push for an earlier debate only featuring Carter and Reagan This plan was supported by the chairs of the Democratic and Republican National Committee.
+The Carter campaign, believing that a three-way debate between Jimmy Carter, Ronald Reagan, and Anderson, would boost Anderson's campaign, tried to push for an earlier debate only featuring Carter and Reagan.
+This plan was supported by the chairs of the Democratic and Republican National Committee.
 The two-person debate did not materialize, and Carter declined to debate alongside Anderson.

-The Vice Presidential debate was cancelled on September 29, days before it was scheduled to be held.
+The vice presidential debate was canceled on September 29, days before it was scheduled to be held.
 George H. W. Bush and Walter Mondale refused to attend, leaving only Anderson's running mate Patrick Lucey accepting the invitation.

-Debate list
+Debate schedule

-First presidential debate (Baltimore Convention Center)
+September 21: First presidential debate (Baltimore Convention Center)

-The first presidential debate was held on September 21 at the Baltimore Convention Center.
-The three invitees were Jimmy Carter, John B. Anderson and Ronald Reagan, though Carter refused to attend due to the presence of Anderson.
+The first presidential debate took place on Sunday, September 21, 1980, at the Baltimore Convention Center in Baltimore, Maryland.
+The three invitees were Carter, Anderson and Reagan, though Carter refused to attend due to the presence of Anderson.

-Following a strong performance by Reagan, Anderson's poll numbers began to drop; he would not be invited to the second debate.
+Following a strong performance by Reagan, Anderson's poll numbers began to drop.
+Consequently, Anderson would not be invited to the second debate.